-The iPhone 5S and 5C's buttons, cameras, and knobs will be familiar to anyone who's owned—or seen—an iPhone in the last few years, but just so you can be better acquainted with your new pocket buddy, here's a quick look at where everything is (and what everything does).
+The iPhone 6 and 6 Plus's buttons, cameras, and layout will be pretty familiar to anyone who's owned—or simply held—an iPhone in the last few years.
+Just so you can be better acquainted with your new pocket buddy, here's a quick look at where everything is (and what everything does).

 The easiest part of owning an iPhone is activating it.
 But making it actually do what you want can be a little trickier.

-The first thing you see when you start your iPhone will be a Setup Assistant, which walks you through the process of making your iPhone yours.
+The first thing you'll see when you start your iPhone will be a Setup Assistant, which walks you through the process of making your iPhone yours.
 That's where you'll indicate your preferred Wi-Fi network, enter or create your Apple ID, set up iCloud, and decide whether you want to activate Find My Phone (yes) or Location Services (probably).
-Don't sweat this part; you can always change any of it later in Settings.
+Don't sweat this part; you can go back into Settings and adjust your choices whenever you want.

 Then comes the fun part; filling up your phone with all your contacts, email, movies, apps, and more.
 You've got two choices here.

 The Old-Fashioned Way: If you've already got an iPhone—or another Apple device like an iPad or iPod—all of your settings and preferences, contacts, apps, and content are already stored on iTunes on your desktop.
 Easy!
 So pop over and download the latest version of iTunes if you don't already have it.
-Then, connect your phone to your computer with the Lightning cable that came with it (we'll get back to that cable in a bit), and start syncing.
+Then, connect your phone to your computer with the Lightning cable that came with it, and start syncing.